- Preventing Orphan Seats

 The Problem with the Legacy Manual Holds Workflow

 In the past, organizers used Manual Holds to reserve seats they intended to sell through the box office later.
-This created a risky workflow:
+This created a risky workflow:- Place seats on manual hold to reserve them

 - When ready to sell, unhold the seats